-Figure 212: Edit Devices by Specific Types Option
+Figure 215: Edit Devices by Specific Types Option

-Device Management [XUTIO]
+Device Management...
+[XUTIO]

-Edit Devices by Specific Types [XUDEVEDIT]
+Edit Devices by Specific Types...
+[XUDEVEDIT]

 Magtape Device Edit [XUDEVEDITMT]

-The Edit Devices by Specific Types option [XUDEVEDIT] lets you edit specific types of devices using ScreenMan.
+The Edit Devices by Specific Types [XUDEVEDIT] option lets you edit specific types of devices using ScreenMan.

 Values entered in a Magtape (MT) device for the following fields may not be relevant to a given application: